 For those of you with dogs who just cannot seem to get enough of the great outdoors, we understand!
 However, sometimes your pup doesn’t know that they can’t handle the winter weather for very long.
-While most of our pets are covered in fur, some are just not equipped to be out in the deal with the bitter temperatures.
+While most of our pets are covered in fur, some are just not equipped to be out in the cold and deal with the bitter temperatures.
 How can we make sure that your dog stays warm and in good health?
 Here are some of the top tips we have for keeping your dog safe on all your outdoor excursions this winter.

 Just as mountain climbers who are bundled up can still get hypothermia, dogs with coats can still get overwhelmed with cold in the winter.
 There are temperatures that can overwhelm all mammals’ heat regulation processes.
 When an animal’s coat gets wet, it is even less likely to be able to keep the animal warm.
 Your pup’s toes, ears, and nose are more vulnerable to colder temperatures when they are wet.
 That’s why your pet needs extra protection in the winter!
 While they can go outside, make sure you provide them with dry and warm shelter, lots of food, and plenty of water.
 Limit outdoor time when the temperature drops below freezing, however!
 If it’s too cold for you, it’s definitely too cold for your pet.